Colombia plane crash: Jet without fuel, crew member said

 What causes a plane to run out of fuel?

-Fuel exhaustion or starvation occurs when fuel is cut off from the engines, causing them to stop running.
+Fuel exhaustion occurs when fuel is cut off from the engines, causing them to stop running.
 It can be caused by a number of factors including a fuel leak, internal icing, failure of the fuel pumps or gauges, or crew error managing the engine's use of fuel.

 Electrical failure would also occur if an aircraft runs out of fuel.
 Electrical power is generated in-flight when the engines are running or through an auxiliary power unit on board.
 If those two sources fail, as they would without fuel, an aircraft's onboard batteries can power some systems for a short time.